ch4xer/dev/README.md

 ## Theme

-The default theme of the toolkit is `catppuccin-latte`, if you want to change to dark theme:
+The default theme of the toolkit is light, if you want to change to dark theme:

 - modify `kitty/kitty.conf`, replace `include latte.conf` with `include mocha.conf`
 - modify `nvim/lua/plugins/colorscheme.lua`, replace `flavour = "latte"` with `flavour = "mocha"`.